Walton High School, Milton Keynes: Post-16 Centre

 In September 2007, the Post-16 Centre opened, providing a base for approximately 400 students pursuing a variety of academic and vocational courses.
 The building hosts a quiet study area with computers, IT facilities, desks and individual study carrels, all for exclusive use of sixth form students, as well as the school's Modern Foreign Languages classrooms.

 The Venue

-There were also plans for a large theatre to improve the performing arts facilities, known as "The Venue".

 The Venue is a professional-standard theatre with 380 seats, backstage and front of house facilities, including a bar.
 Technically, the theatre is equipped with “a 12m x 9m stage, fly tower, orchestra pit, Green Room, state-of-the-art sound system and lighting rig”.
 Completed in May 2011, The Venue opened with a showing of Walton High’s student production of Hairspray.
 The Venue is utilised for school productions, as well as professional touring productions and those of Performing Arts Schools in the region, as well as housing the school’s English and Performing Arts departments.